wcgordon1/TustinRecruiting/src/content/jobs/tr-business-development-representative-san-antonio-busi-jeo7dy.md

 ---
 position: Business Development Representative
 description: >-
-  ## About the Role

-  In the vibrant heart of San Antonio, where history intertwines with modern innovation, a new opportunity awaits for a spirited and ambitious individual ready to dive into the dynamic world of cybersecurity.
+  About the Role In the vibrant heart of San Antonio, where history intertwines with modern innovation, a new opportunity awaits for a spirited and ambitious individual ready to dive into the dynamic world of cybersecurity.
 Our company stands at the forefront of security software, weaving intricate webs of protection in a digital age fraught with threats.
-As a Business Development Representative, you'll be at the helm of our expansion efforts, steering a small, agile team of 4-6 passionate technicians.
-This entry-level role is perfect for those eager to make their mark in the industry, where every day brings new challenges and opportunities to learn and grow.

-  ## What You'll Do

-  Your mornings will start with the crisp air of anticipation, as you embark on your first shift from 6:00 AM to...
+As a Business Development Representative, you'll be at the helm of our expansion efforts, steering a small, agile team of 46 passionate technicians.
+This entrylevel role is perfect for those eager to make their mark in the industry, where every day brings new challenges and opportunities to learn and grow.
+What You'll Do Your mornings will start with the crisp air of anticipation, as you embark on your first shift from 6:00 AM to...
 location: 'San Antonio, TX'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'